alex/alchimia/README.rst

 alchimia
 ========

-``alchimia`` lets you use most of the SQLAlchemy-core API with Twisted.
+``alchimia`` lets you use most of the SQLAlchemy-core API with Twisted, it does not allow you to use the ORM.

 Getting started
 ---------------